What's in President Trump's four coronavirus relief executive orders?

 Congress passed the CARES Act in March that issued a 120-day temporary eviction moratorium on renters in federal housing assistance programs or those who live in a property with a federally backed mortgage.
 That eviction moratorium expired in July.

-Trump's executive order would continue federal efforts to help renters and homeowners avoid eviction or foreclosure for failing to make their monthly payments.
+Trump's executive action would encourage federal efforts to help renters and homeowners avoid eviction or foreclosure for failing to make their monthly payments.
 He directs his administration to identify available funds to "provide temporary financial assistance to renters and homeowners who, as a result of the financial hardships caused by COVID-19, are struggling to meet their monthly rental or mortgage obligations."

 Payroll Tax holiday

 Trump defers the payroll tax from Sept.
 1 to Dec.
 31, 2020, for employees making $100,000 or less a year.
-The tax funds Social Security and Medicare.
+The tax, deducted from workers' paychecks, funds Social Security and Medicare.
+Employees would need to repay the federal government once the tax holiday ends without further action.

 Extension of Student Loan Relief